Ch. 4: Interview Questions

 In Ch.
 3: Interview Tips we went over common mistakes made by interviewers, and the steps they can take to avoid them.
 Here we'll cover the interview questions that everyone is expecting to hear in the healthcare industry.

-Interviews are especially daunting in the medical field, because, to land the job, you must demonstrate that you are tough, smart, and great with people.
+Interviews are especially daunting in the medical field, due to the fact that it is quite difficult to land the job, due to the fact that you must demonstrate that you are tough, smart, and great with people.

 The best thing is to prepare for common questions, and turn every past achievement into a home-run answer.
 It is important to be genuine, and stay away from canned responses and scripted answers.

 It is important when you are preparing for your interview that you are diligent and showcase your preparation, but remain candid with your answers.
 The last thing you want to appear is automated.

 You don’t want to sound like you're reading from a teleprompter.
 That’s why it’s important to at least understand how to answer different types of questions, but you don’t want to showcase that you have every single answer as if you’re reading notecards.

 There are several interview questions that frequently come up in a healthcare or hospital job interview, so you should be ready to answer them quickly and efficiently.